HmimssaSoufiane/PrivacyPolicyDialog-DialogFragment/README.md

 ```
 # Developed By

-Made by Salah chnitfa and Hmimssa Soufiane
+Salah chnitfa and Hmimssa Soufiane